Pete Carroll says Seahawks defense played ‘a little bit arrogant over the years,’ prompting coaching change

 But after watching the Seahawks’ defense prove progressively easy to attack the last few years, Carroll said it finally sunk in that he needed to rethink some things.

-“Sometimes you’ve got to change,” Carroll said Wednesday at the NFL combine of the moves the team made to the coaching staff, including firing defensive coordinator Ken Norton Jr. and defensive passing game coordinator Andre Curtis and replacing Norton with former defensive line coach Clint Hurtt and bringing in Sean Desai and Karl Scott from the outside as associate head coach-defense and defensive passing game coordinator, respectively.
+“Sometimes you’ve got to change,” Carroll said Wednesday at the NFL combine of the moves the team made to the coaching staff, including firing defensive coordinator Ken Norton Jr. and defensive passing-game coordinator Andre Curtis and replacing Norton with former defensive-line coach Clint Hurtt and bringing in Sean Desai and Karl Scott from the outside as associate head coach-defense and defensive passing-game coordinator, respectively.

 In one of his more frank admissions, Carroll said he’d maybe gotten lulled into thinking the Seahawks could basically stick with the same defense — a predominant Cover Three scheme — they had run since he took over in 2010, one that proved so effective when featuring the likes of Richard Sherman, Earl Thomas and Kam Chancellor but not as much once they moved on.